LIS: What it's really like

 LIS’s Interdisciplinary Problems and Methods (BASc) is the first programme of its kind in the UK.
 LIS is the first institution in over 50 years with its own degree-awarding powers from the moment it opened its doors.

 I’d describe LIS as exciting, stimulating, and fun.
 The undergraduate degree here tackles real-world problems by applying knowledge and skills from a range of subjects, and puts a strong emphasis on collaboration.
 The problems we tackle are complex in nature - things like climate change, ethical AI, the future of cities, and social inequality - and they need interdisciplinary solutions.
-So, why interdisciplinary?
-LIS believes this kind of approach to problem solving, where you combine what you've learned from lots of different subjects, is urgently needed.
-These problems don’t respect disciplinary boundaries, so why should your education?
-That’s why the BASc degree brings together experts and knowledge from across a spectrum of disciplines and professions to tackle the world’s most complex issues.

 What's it like for students to live in the local area?

 We’re based in Whitechapel in London, an area that I love to explore for its variety of foods.
-Our lectures take place in our lovely building on Whitechapel Road, but I’ve found myself going to art galleries, the local Tower Hamlets town hall, and Altab Ali park for some of my lectures.
+Our lectures take place in our lovely building on Whitechapel Road.
+But I’ve found myself going to art galleries, the local Tower Hamlets town hall, and Altab Ali park for some of my lectures.

 What accommodation options are available to students?

-Most halls offer room options at different price points, so take the time to have a detailed look through each of the hall’s websites before you decide.
+Most halls offer room options at different price points.
+So take the time to have a detailed look through each of the hall’s websites before you decide.

 What facilities does LIS have that make it stand out?

-On top of that, there are lots of clubs and societies you can join, like meditation, Buddhism, climbing, football, boxing, film, and music.
+On top of that, there are lots of clubs and societies you can join, like meditation, climbing, football, film, and music.
 They’re set up by students, for students, with LIS’s support.
 So if you come to LIS and want to start a new society, or share a passion of yours with your fellow classmates, you can!

 What is the top reason you should study here?

-With a curriculum designed to draw knowledge from multiple disciplines, offering a truly interdisciplinary experience found nowhere else in the UK, students here gain invaluable skills for today's complex world.
-Working on real-life problems in our problems modules and in your end-of-year capstone project allow you to build on your problem solving skills, while your lectures in quantitative methods harness your analytical thinking skills.Our group projects help you build agility and listening skills and of course, improve your ability to work with others, which you’ll find useful in the workplace.
-Additionally, our supportive international community and central London location provide a vibrant and diverse learning environment, giving you a truly immersive capital city experience.
-We’re based in the multicultural hub that is Whitechapel, Brick Lane, and Shoreditch, where students can explore cultural events, food, art, and community groups.
+With a curriculum designed to draw knowledge from multiple disciplines, offering an interdisciplinary experience found nowhere else in the UK, students here gain invaluable skills for today's complex world.
+Working on real-life problems in our modules and in your end-of-year capstone project allow you to build on your problem solving skills.
+And your lectures in quantitative methods harness your analytical thinking skills.

 Who shouldn’t apply?